Program length: 11 weeks

 - Daily opportunities for pastoral ministry on patient units as well as on-call clinical experiences

-Clinical presentations, seminars, and small group discussions are integral parts of the program.
-Lectures and seminars are given by staff chaplains and certified educators, as well as interdisciplinary guest faculty.
-There are opportunities for one or two didactic seminars a week.
+Clinical presentations, seminars, and small group process are integral parts of the Clinical Pastoral Education Internship.
+Lectures and seminars are given by staff chaplains, interdisciplinary team members, and Certified Educators, as well as guest faculty.
+There are opportunities for one or two didactic seminars a week after orientation is complete.

 - Medical ethics

 - Opportunity to lead worship or offer meditation for morning huddle

 In general, interns are assigned to general medicine floors, but could be called to any place in the hospital while on-call.
 Clinical experiences may include:

 Mayo Clinic School of Health Sciences is committed to developing and maintaining the best education programs.
 The curriculum and other aspects of this program are assessed constantly and changed as necessary to ensure the highest quality training.

 For the majority of the classroom instruction, the learning schedule includes eight-hour days, five days a week.
 Variations come from the on-call schedule which requires evening and weekend shifts.